Aude Franjou

 The strength of Aude Franjou’s work lies in embodying a living principle—a slow, silent, yet powerful and inevitable growth, the triumph of living matter over the inert.
 This is why she likes to exhibit her sculptures in both urban and natural environments.

-“Coraux de la Liberté” exhibition
+“Coraux de la Liberté” Aude Franjou

 Works